Reliable Deck Repairs for San Antonio Homes

 Does my HOA have control over my deck repair choices?

-Before starting repairs, check the HOA documents and rules first.
-Some HOAs require pre approval for visible repairs or replacements.
+Before starting repairs, it’s smart to read through the HOA guidelines or bylaws.
+In many cases, visible repairs or replacements need HOA approval.
 Not following HOA requirements can lead to fines or redoing the project.

 Ready to get started?